 Being able to ask for reviews also allows you to help meet some of the review factors for optimized search rankings.
 Not only does it help your overall review count, but asking specifically for people to include the city or specific keywords (like your top product or service) in their reviews goes a long way in increasing your digital reputation and SEO prominence.

 There are numerous ways to ask for reviews, including emails, SMS messages, or even a physical handout.
 Regardless of the method you choose, make sure that your request is short and to the point.
 If possible, personalize the message to make it more sincere.
 If you include a link to a specific review site where they can leave feedback, make the link easy to type so as not to waste any vital time.

 Respond to Your Reviews

 Even with the reviews flowing in, your work is not done.
 You’ll need to set aside time and create a review response plan.
 People want their voices heard and responding to their feedback shows that you’re actively listening to them.

-Responding also brings additional benefits not just for SEO, but for customer retention and acquisition as well.
+Responding also brings additional benefits not just for SEO, but for your ongoing customer retention strategies and overall customer acquisition efforts as well.
 Customer reviews research found that only 36% of customers get a response to their reviews.
 However, 45% of consumers are more likely to visit a business if the owner responds to negative reviews.